Our income comes from:

 - income generated by our wholly-owned subsidiary, UCAS Media Ltd, which gift-aids its profits to the charity

 We don’t receive any direct financial support from the government, so our commercial activities help us deliver our charitable objectives, whilst keeping costs down for students and education providers.

 We are governed by a Board of Trustees, the majority of whom are leaders of higher or further education providers.

 What we do

-We also provide information, advice, and admissions services for UK conservatoires (UCAS Conservatoires), for Initial Teacher Training (UCAS Teacher Training), taught postgraduate courses (UCAS Postgraduate), and for young people looking to move to a new school or college after they’ve taken their GCSEs, Highers, or equivalent qualification (UCAS Progress).
+We also provide information, advice, and admissions services for UK conservatoires (UCAS Conservatoires), for Initial Teacher Training (UCAS Teacher Training), and taught postgraduate courses (UCAS Postgraduate).

 To help promote understanding of patterns in demand for higher education and admissions to university, we publish a growing volume of data and analysis, all of which is freely available to download and re-use from our Data and analysis pages.
-In our End of cycle data resources alone, there are 1.4 million data points available to download in PDF and .csv format, covering applicants, provision, and providers.
+In our end of cycle data resources alone, there are over 4 million data points available to download in PDF and .csv format, covering applicants, provision, and providers.

 This recognises there are many pathways to higher education.
 By embracing the wide perspective of the student journey – which may take in an apprenticeship and employment – we can extend our support for non-traditional students.

 A centralised admissions service for undergraduate admissions to higher education dates back to 1961 when UCCA (Universities Central Council on Admissions) was formed, to help universities effectively manage multiple applications from students.

 UCCA merged with its partner organisations PCAS (Polytechnics Central Admissions System) and SCUE (Standing Conference on University Entrance) in 1993 to create one independent service – UCAS.